qrtl/axls-oca/base_api_connection/README.rst

 |badge1| |badge2| |badge3|

-This module facilitates API connections between Odoo and other system.
+This module facilitates API connections between Odoo and other web services.
 It is not usable on its own; rather, it is a low-level module intended to serve as a base for others.
 An example of such a module is 'project_task_capture'.

 **Table of contents**